spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/get-started.md

 # Get started: Introduction

-We recommend you start by following the [Installation and setup guide]({{urlRoot}}/setup-and-installing.md) to set up the GDK, its Unreal Engine fork, and our Starter Project.
+We recommend you start by following our installation and set up guide to set up the GDK, its Unreal Engine fork, and our Starter Project.

 At this stage, you’ll have the stack set up and be able to run your first SpatialOS deployments - both locally and in the cloud - to get an idea of what the platform provides.